pivovard/RobotVRM/README.md

 * VR_SerialPortCom - Win app to train and test VRM module

 ### RobotVRM
 Firmware for supervisor MSP430 MCU.
-Updated original firmware with communication on UART0.
+Updated original firmware with communication on UART0.\
+Communication with robot is via connected HM-10 BLE module (HMSoft firmware required - [how to flash the firmware](https://circuitdigest.com/node/3688))

 #### Pins to connect HM-10 and 433Mhz module:
 * VCC/GND - H5 (VCC next to 22uF capacitor)